dorny/xjade/README.md

 #### Block

-Arbitrary multiline code block can be written inside curly brackets `{ … }`.
+Multiline block with JavaScript code can be written inside curly brackets `{ … }`.

 Example:
 ```